Mental Health Last updated on 2021-02-26 20:47:45

 Professional life vs personal lifeEven though women work extra hard to accomplish their personal goals and set healthy boundaries between their professional and personal life, it is obvious that sometimes, they reach their threshold.
 Often, women go through guilt traps for delegating responsibilities to extended families and domestic help.

-Domestic violence in India is not just prevalent in lower and middle classes, but also infamous in affluent families.
+Domestic violenceDomestic violence in India is not just prevalent in lower and middle classes, but also infamous in affluent families.
 31% of married women have experienced physical, sexual or emotional violence by their spouses in India.
 It is alarming!
 The signs of domestic violence are not always obvious and many times, women do not report that they are getting abused because they believe that the husband has the right to abuse them.
 Legal experts have reported that working women are less prone to domestic violence.
 However, the truth is no matter what might be the situation, it is important for women to be aware of the laws and legislatures and report any kind of violence against them.

+Patriarchal ideologiesUnlike very few parts of the country and even fewer progressive families, patriarchy rules largely in Indian households.
+It has become an acceptable norm to let the women look after the house, kids and family.
+Even though the millennials are being vocal about it and working towards making India more inclusive in nature, we still have a long way to go.
+The superwomen ruling the house often face questions, such as, “You’re just a housewife?”
+“So, you are not working?”... as if homemakers don't work.
+As if being a housewife is shameful and you need to sound apologetic!
 No matter what, it’s important to be empowered and stand your ground with dignity and poise.
 You don’t have to be apologetic for choosing to be at home.
 It is important that you are aware of your rights and laws.
 If you feel stressed, before giving up, for once, take the time out for yourself and seek professional help from therapists near you.
 Download the mfine app and consult top counsellors from your city.